postmannen/postmannen.github.io/cv/README.md

 - Build an Edge Cloud infrastructure/platform from the ground up for ships sailing around the globe.
 - Create an event driven infrastructure controller, [Steward](https://github.com/postmannen/steward) for [RaaLabs](https://raalabs.com)
-- K3s.
+- Kubernetes on the Edge with K3s.
-- Created various tools and automation services, where most of the services with an MIT license can be found at [Raalabs's Github](https://github.com/raalabs)
+- Created various tools and automation services, where most are opensourced with an MIT license and can be found at [Raalabs's Github](https://github.com/raalabs)

 ### 2017 - 2019, Study programming.

-- Go, Software Architecture, and more.
+- Go, Software Architecture.

 ### 2004 - Present, Self Employee, Freelance